 What is a Dental Implant?

 The healing process is called osseointegration—meaning the bone grows in tightly around the root form, creating a solid foundation.
-It can take a few weeks for your surgical site to heal.
+It can take a few months for the bone to completely fill in and bond to the implant.
 Trying to rush the healing process by placing the crown before osseointegration is complete may lead to dental implant failure.

 Who is a Candidate for Dental Implants?